 Design and Features

 Visually, the Raise3D N2 is a fully enclosed printer with a part acrylic, part ABS, part sheet metal, part polycarbonate casing supported by a robust aluminum frame.
-The sheer weight of the printer – a whopping 49 KG – and the sturdy construction means it’s firm on its feet.
+The sheer weight of the printer – a whopping 49 KG – and the sturdy construction means it stands firmly on its feet.

 The predominantly acrylic see-through sides and removable top are a perfect way to monitor a print job in all its glory while warding off environmental obstacles such as shifting ambient temperatures and curious hands.
-It’s too large to be a feature in a home office, but wouldn’t be out of place in a modern, design-conscious tech lab.
+It’s too big to be a part of a home office, but wouldn’t be out of place in a contemporary, design-conscious tech lab.

 The printer has doors on the front and side to access the build plate to load/unload two filament spools.